[3.13] Aspect of Carnage Ground Slam Berserker, Bosser, Fast, League starter

 Feel free to ask questions or make suggestions so I can continue to update the guide.
-Beginner friendly.
+Guide is beginner friendly.

 Ground Slam is a large AoE skill, with a small close range area that does 50% MORE damage.
 This means it excels at both clear and single target.
-The high attack speed and damage of berserker allows for pretty fast clear speed and leap slam responsiveness which helps a ton with bossing.
-The build has pretty decent damage, even on a small budget, and above average tankyness.
-This build guide is intended for budgets ranging from 0.5 ex to 30.
+The high attack speed and damage of berserker allows for fast clear speed and a really quick leap slam which helps a ton with bossing.
+The build has pretty good damage, even on a small budget, and can have above average tankyness.
+This build guide is intended for budgets ranging from 0.5 ex to 100.
 People with a budget less than 10ex probably shouldn't consider going crit with axes.

 * RT 2handed Axe: Really cheap, and works pretty well.
-Comparable damage to the dual wield version.
-Easier to transition to crit.
+A little tankier than the crit variant.
+Can later transition to crit.

 * Crit 2handed Axe: The most expensive and highest damage version.
-For players with a big budget.
+For players with a relatively big budget.
 Invalidate most boss mechanics through sheer damage.
 Lower budget gear will result in less damage than the RT version.